SITES Rating System

 Guide to SITES Certification

-Register your project by completing key forms and submitting payment to receive access to SITES worksheets.
+Register your project in SITES Online by providing basic information and submitting the registration fee payment to receive access to SITES worksheets.

 SITES Online is a web portal that you’ll use to complete registration information related to your project; submit payments; sign the GBCI certification agreement; and access a variety of tools and resources.